Searchers comb river after 3 tubers die, 2 disappear at dam - WTMJ

 Associated Press

+A Duke Energy employee who saw some of the tubers called the situation in to 911 on Thursday afternoon, and four were rescued that day.
+Three tubers’ bodies were also found Thursday.

+Cates said that the rescued tubers spent the night floating in the water near the dam before they were found clinging to the tubes.
+He said they managed to stay afloat for approximately 19 hours, describing them as “very, very fatigued” when they were found.
+The four were taken to a hospital and were expected to survive.

-Cates said that an air and water search for the remaining two missing tubers went until dark Thursday and resumed Friday morning around 7 a.m.
-Rescue personnel were seen hauling rafts toward the water Friday at a staging area in Eden, north of Greensboro near the Virginia state line.
+Cates said the search for the two still missing was suspended late Friday afternoon and would resume Saturday.
+He said he was still optimistic the two missing tubers could be found alive.
+Earlier in the day, rescue personnel were seen hauling rafts toward the water Friday at a staging area in Eden, north of Greensboro near the Virginia state line.

-Cates did not release the identities of the people involved.
-Four were rescued and taken to a hospital for treatment of injuries that Cates said were not life-threatening after spending nearly 24 hours in the water.
+Rockingham County Sheriff Sam Page identified those rescued as Reuben Villano, 35; and children Eric, 14, and Irene, 18, all of Eden.
+Also rescued were Karlos Villano of LaPorte, Indiana.
+A news release from the sheriff’s office didn’t indicate how Karlos Villano was related to the others, except to say he was a visiting relative.

+The sheriff’s office identified the victims as Bridish Crawford, 27, and Antonio Ramon, 30, of Eden; and Sophie Wilson, 14, also of LaPorte, Indiana.

-First responders can be heard over public safety radio ordering boats and other swift water rescue equipment to the area shortly after the 911 call came in Thursday around 3:15 p.m.
+First responders could be heard over public safety radio ordering boats and other swift water rescue equipment to the area shortly after the 911 call came in around 3:15 p.m.
+Thursday.

 “We’re taking a call on the Dan River at the dam near the Duke Energy plant.
 Caller is advising five tubers … went over the dam,” one person says.